diegowrhasta/dotnet-docker-arguments/README.md

 doing `ENV APP_ARGUMENTS=$APP_ARGUMENTS` makes sense and when running this command bash will replace the value of that variable name with the actual value, that we also injected at the Docker image build stage.

+### Running the Docker container

+A good way to test the container after building it is to simply run it like so:
+`docker run --rm build-arguments-setup`, this way the container once it exits, it will just delete itself, and you don't have remnants at all.

 ## Env file overriding defaults